 Clubs must adhere to official rules and any specified requirements of the BFA (e.g. regarding non-discrimination, democratic structure, accounting etc)

-Member clubs must apply for recognition (using the form found at the bottom of this page!).
+Member clubs must apply for recognition (form here).

 Clubs may choose to adopt the Standard Club Constitution unless they are required (e.g. University Societies) to adopt a different constitution.

 There is no limit to the number of players who can be members of any particular club.

 - A BFA Club Licence for all registered players.

 - Eligibility to compete in BFA team competitions